Looking to see if eco logs are any good for your log burner?

 How long do heat logs burn for?

-As heat logs don’t contain much moisture compared to a traditional solid wood log, they are quicker to catch light, heat up, and have a longer, more consistent burn time.
+As eco logs don’t contain much moisture compared to a traditional solid wood log, they are quicker to catch light, heat up, and have a longer, more consistent burn time.

 Many heat logs will burn for around 2 hours, although some will last even longer than this.

-A longer burn time means you won’t have to buy as many logs and will save you money in the long run.
+A longer burn time means you won’t have to buy as many logs and will save you money in the long run through being more efficient.